mattgrobelny/Newbler-Parameter-Sweep/README.md

 # NEWBLER PARAMETERS SWEEP v1.0
-My program is designed to iterate throught several variables which are necessary to run runAssembly, a program used to assemble 454 reads.
+This script is designed to iterate throught several variables which are necessary to run runAssembly, a program used to assemble 454 reads.

+For this version the script iterates throught:
+- read length
+- minimum overlap lenght
+- minimum idenity %

 NEWBLER PARAMETERS SWEEP v1.0